ljackso/ConnectFour/README.md

 ConnectFour
 ===========

-Haskell coursework to create a connect four game
+Haskell project to create a connect four game with a simple AI that uses the minimax algorithm.